 Creekside: Campsites #15 & #21 are designated accessible and are usable in dry weather.
 Site #21 has an asphalt pad in the campsite.
 Assistance may be needed with the water, trash and cooking facilities.
 An accessible restroom with showers is located near site #15.
 Accessible parking is near the restroom.

-Madrone Cabins: The Madrone area, set at the bottom of the grassy hills of Mount Barnabe, features 5 rustic alternative camping cabins, 2 of which are accessible (cabin #1 and #2).
-For more information and for reservations, visit the Madrone Cabins at Samuel P. Taylor page.
+Madrone Cabins: The Madrone area, set at the bottom of the grassy hills of Mount Barnabe, features 5 rustic alternative camping cabins, 2 of which are accessible (cabin #4 and #5).

 Azalea Picnic Area: This level shady area just beyond the entrance kiosk is on fairly compacted earth and may be usable in dry weather.
 Accessible restroom with showers and adjacent accessible parking are available.

 The Cross Marin Trail is a paved and unpaved multiple-use trail operated by the Marin Water District that passes through the park for 3.5 miles.
 The trail is generally accessible and includes some interpretive panels at historic sites.
 Accessible parking is available at the Azalea day use and Redwood Grove group picnic areas.